16:00 23 January 2017

 This phase is where you really take the reins and are allowed to be as creative and as expressive as you want too when planning your very own Social Action Project.
 It is your job to research where in local community you could make a difference and what you could do to make a positive impact on the community.
 You and your team are in charge of the whole project, including raising money to fund your project, contacting local charities or businesses as well as the overall delivery of whatever it is you decide to do.

-Spring / Autumn NCS Programmes
+Autumn NCS Programme

 for more information on these programmes.